MetaMask/metamask-extension/.github/coding_guidelines/CODING_GUIDELINES.md

 ### 1. New Code Should be Typescript
 - New components and utilities should be written in Typescript and enforce typing.
 - Existing code should be refactored into Typescript where time allows.
-If you are replacing a component use Typescript.
+If you are replacing a component, use Typescript.

 ### 2. Using Functional Components and Hooks Instead of Classes
 - Use functional components and hooks as they result in more concise and readable code compared to classes.